Alan Arakawa

 Alan M. Arakawa (born 1951) is an American politician who served as the fifth and seventh mayor of the County of Maui in Hawaii.

 Education

-Arakawa graduated from Maui High School and attended the University of Hawaii at Manoa as a business major.
+Arakawa graduated from Maui High School and attended the University of Hawaiʻi at Mānoa as a business major.

 Career

 In 1984, Arakawa entered civil service as a wastewater plant worker for Maui County and eventually was promoted to supervisor in the wastewater division of the Maui County Department of Public Works.
 Arakawa also represented labor unions, serving as a United Public Workers chief steward and a Hawaii Government Employees Association union representative.
 He served on the Maui County Council in 1994, 1996, and 2000.

 Elections

 2002 mayoral election

 Arakawa first ran for mayor in 2002.
 After placing second in the September 21, 2002 primary behind former Maui mayor Kimo Apana, Arakawa won the general election with 20,887 votes (50.3%).

 2006 mayoral election

 In 2006, Arakawa ran for reelection.
 In the primaries he faced Apana again and city councilmember Charmaine Tavares, daughter of the late mayor Hannibal Tavares.
 In the primary, he trailed Tavares by about 100 votes.
 In the general election, he was defeated by Tavares.